Dherse/masterproef/content/2_ecosystem.typ

 - statements are terminated by a semicolon (`;`), however curly braces can be omitted for single line statement;
 - variables are declared with a type and a name, and optionally initialized with a value;
 - functions are declared with a return type, a name, a list of arguments and a body;
-- ternary operators are available, for shorter, but less redable conditional statements;
+- ternary operators are available, for shorter, but less readable conditional statements;
 - _C_ lacks a lot of high level constructs such as string, relying instead on arrays of characters;
 - _C_ has a lot of low-level constructs such as pointers, which are used to pass arguments by reference;
-- _C_ is not linespace sensitive and statement can span multiple lines;
+- _C_ is not whitespace or line-space sensitive and statement can span multiple lines;
-- _C_ uses a preprocessor to perform test substitution, such as importing other files;
+- _C_ uses a preprocessor to perform text substitution, such as importing other files;
 - _C_ needs a `main` function to be defined, which is the entry point of the program.

 #figure(caption: [ _FizzBuzz_ implemented in _C_, based on the _Rosetta Code_ project @rosetta_code_sieve_2021.])[